LL782/earthquakes/README.md

 technology which is less familiar and more time setting up tooling to encourage best practice and consistent and high quality code.

-- Don't use Create React App (configure Babel, Webpack and NPM scripts)
+- Configure Babel, Webpack and NPM scripts from scratch (don't use create-react-app)
 - Incorporate tooling that encourages best practice (e.g. ESLint, AirBnb rules)
 - (Try) Jest for unit tests
 - (Maybe) Demonstrate state handling using Redux -- although there's not enough complexity to really warrent it

 #### Still to do

-**Solution 2 has not been started*
+*Solution 2 has not been started*

+---

+### Still to do both both solutions

+- Consider publishing build versions of both solutions to GitHub pages.
+    + Move each solution to it's own repo
+    + Provide links to repos and Git Hub pages from this repo.